LucasSte/havina/README.md

 TODOS:

 1. Add a short description on Github and tags.
-2. Publish library on PIP
+2. Publish library on PIP.
+Update README accordingly.
 3. Add language models other than BERT and instructions for other users to user their own models.
 4. Use spaCy sentencizer to segment large documents into sentences